vproc/vicuna/test/README.md

 $ make lsu SIMULATOR=vivado
 ```

-**Verilator only**:  Run all tests and generate a VCD trace file for each test
+**Verilator only**:  Run all tests and generate a VCD trace file by using the
+variable `TRACE_VCD` or a FST trace file by using the variable `TRACE_FST` for
-set in the respective subdirectory:
+each test set in the respective subdirectory:
 ```
 $ make TRACE_VCD=trace.vcd
+$ make TRACE_FST=trace.fst
 ```